We'd even read up on it!

 10 strawberries,

-*edited to mention that as Matthew looked at this post with me, he turned to me and asked, "Can we go plant something?"
+some herbs, 15 peppers,*edited to mention that as Matthew looked at this post with me, he turned to me and asked, "Can we go plant something?"
 Clearly planting seeds is his FAVORITE part!

 9 comments: